OpenSwitchNOS/openswitch-ops-cli/docs/interface_cli.md

 #### Authority ####
 All users.
 #### Parameters ####
-Choose one of the following parameter as speed.
+Choose one of the following parameters as speed.

 | Parameter | Description |
 |:-----------|:----------------:|:---------------------------------------|